Vellyus/dive_with_sharks/README.md

 # dive_with_sharks
-Demo landing page based on a Youtube tutorial. (original demo page: https://github.com/Vellyus/tours)
+Demo landing page based on a Youtube tutorial.
+(The original demo page: https://github.com/Vellyus/tours)